Amaryllis, This one is 3 feet tall and had 4 blooms on January 30th, 2026, the day the photo was taken.

 • June 8, 2022 In person meeting, Bernie Dinter, owner of Dinter Nursery, presented Dwarf Conifers – A Journey into the Miniature.
 He reviewed the major confier genera to show what’s available in dwarf form to create beautiful small gardens.

-• May 11, 2022 In person meeting, Colin Tamboline gave an overview of the different types of lilies and advice on how to prepare, plant, grow and propogate them.
+• May 11, 2022 In person meeting, Colin Tamboline, President of the Victoria Lily Society, gave an overview of the different types of lilies and advice on how to prepare, plant, grow and propogate them.
 He recommends buying bulbs from local nurseries or mail order suppliers, his favourites are Lily Nook in Manitoba and The Lily Garden in Washington.
-Colin is the President of the Victoria Lily Society, his email is joycecolin@shaw.ca

 • April 13, 2022 In person meeting, Jane Squier described her journey from growing commercial greenhouse lettuce to growing subtropical citrus and avocados on Salt Spring Island.
 Click here for Jane’s The Garden website, here for the project page , and click here for instructions to make a Johnson-Su bioreactor (aerated no-turn compost pile).
 And click here for a December 2022 CBC article about growing sub-tropical fruit in BC, including a visit to Jane’s greenhouse.